|

 batteries, requires no wiring, and costs about half as

+much.
 I ordered four 30 watt, Solarex solar panels, to be

 picked up in San Diego.
 I hope these will produce 50-60